Samurai Spirit Experience

 • One Day

-Discover the spirit of the Japanese samurai on this one-day tour of samurai history in the beautiful Aizu region of Fukushima.
-Feel the history of the past come to life all around you as you experience the places where samurai once walked.
-This tour can be enjoyed any time of the year and with the ease of trains and buses in the area, you’ll be well on your way to living the samurai life.
+Discover the spirit of the Japanese samurai on this one-day tour of warrior history in the beautiful Aizu region of Fukushima.
+Feel the past come to life all around you as you experience the places where samurai once walked.
+This tour can be enjoyed any time of the year.

 Start